-The collection fills the lower eastern wing of the main building of the Kunsthistorisches Museum and reopened in 2013 after years of extensive refurbishment.
+The collection fills the lower eastern wing of the museum and is, of course, included in your entrance ticket.

-Touchscreens provide further background information, more detail on selected exhibits, and a handy genealogy of the Habsburg dynasty (so you know your Rudolfs from your Maximilians).
+Touchscreens also provide further background information, more detail on selected exhibits, and a handy genealogy of the Habsburg dynasty (so you know your Rudolfs from your Maximilians).

 Audio guides are also available in the museum entrance hall.
 And it’s all in both English and German (see here for general visitor tips for the museum).